The quantum Ising chain for beginners

-A time dependence can come from many different sources.
-The simplest case, which is used in the so-called {\em quantum annealing} approach, consists in assuming that the transverse fields are time-dependent $h_j(t)$, for instance they might be slowly annealed from a very large value towards zero, or changed in some time-periodic fashion.
-In this way, the diagonal elements of matrix $\A$ become time-dependent and consequently $\Ham \rightarrow \Ham(t)$. \footnote{Alternatively, a time-dependence is found when doing time-dependent mean-field approaches.} We proceed now in general, assuming $\A(t)$ and $\B(t)$.
+A time dependence \revision{of the Hamiltonian} can come from many different sources~\cite{Monroe_RMP2021, Keesling_NAT2019, Bluvstein_SCI2021,}.
+The simplest case, which is used in the so-called {\em quantum annealing} approach~\cite{Kadowaki_PRE98,Santoro_SCI02,Farhi_SCI01}, consists in assuming that the transverse fields are time-dependent $h_j(t)$: for instance, they might be slowly annealed from a very large value towards zero. \revision{Alternatively, the Hamiltonian couplings might be} changed in some time-periodic fashion~\cite{Eckardt_RMP2017}, \revision{as further discussed in Sec.~\ref{Floquet:sec}}.
+In \revision{all these cases}, the elements of the matrices $\A$ and $\B$ become time-dependent and consequently $\Ham \rightarrow \Ham(t)$.
+We proceed now in general, assuming $\A(t)$ and $\B(t)$.

 Start from Schr\"odinger's equation:

 Since the norm of $|\psi(t)\rangle$ must be conserved, this implies the existence of a unitary evolution operator $\unitaryU(t,t_0)$ such that $|\psi (t)\rangle = \unitaryU(t,t_0) |\psi (t_0)\rangle$, which satisfies the same equation: